 The following table lists tracking token parts and descriptions.

 |Prefix||Configurable from 1-20 characters.
-The default value is Dynamics 365 apps:.
-The prefix can be unique for each organization or environment.
-For example, in a multi-tenant deployment of model-driven apps in Dynamics 365, we recommend that each organization configure and use a unique prefix.|
+The default value is Dynamics 365 apps: The prefix can be unique for each organization or environment.
+For example, in a multi-tenant deployment of customer engagement apps, we recommend that each organization configure and use a unique prefix.|

 |Deployment base tracking number||Configurable from 0-2,147,483,647.
 Default value is 0.
 Can be used as an identifier for a specific environment.|

-|User number digit range||Configurable from 1-9.
+|Number of digits for user numbers||Configurable from 1-10.
 The default range is three (3) digits.
-This value determines how many digits to use when model-driven apps in Dynamics 365 generates the numeric identifier for the user who generated the email activity.|
+This value determines how many digits to use when customer engagement app generates the numeric identifier for the user who generated the email activity.|

-|Incremental message counter digit range||Configurable from 1-9.
-Default range is three (3) digits.
-This value determines how many digits to use when model-driven apps in Dynamics 365 generates the numeric identifier for the email activity (not the individual messages that the activity contains).
-If you use the default value to generate a token with a three-digit number, it will increment the number through 999, and then restart the number at 000.
+Note: If you use the default value to generate a token with a three-digit number, it will increment the number through 999, and then restart the number at 000.
 You can use a larger order of digits to reduce the possibility of assigning duplicate tokens to active email threads.